DavidRR-F/quick_domains.wezterm/README.md

 #### Configure

-The apply_to_config-function takes a second param opts.
+The `apply_to_config` function takes a second param opts.
 To override any options simply pass a table of the desired changes.

 ```lua
 domains.apply_to_config(